Get

 Life expectancy: 12–18 years

-Bombay cats may look like panthers but act more like bouncing black Labradors.
+Bombay cats may look like mini panthers, but they act more like bouncing black Labradors.
 They’re friendly, outgoing, and just a bit naughty, but they’re fun to live with and certainly never dull.
 Bombay cats are smart and loving and adapt easily to busy families with kids and other pets.
 They can be taught to walk on a leash and play fetch.
 Bombay cats are curious, cuddly, and bursting with personality.

 6. Siamese

-Image Credit: RLapa, Shutterstock
+Image Credit: Lee Charlie, Shutterstock

 Weight: 6–14 pounds